-Art is infinitely important to me and the need to create art is my life’s passion.
-I feel the arts are not as well respected in our world as they should be.
-The technical and creative aspects of an artwork deserve one’s attention and understanding regarding the message it conveys and contribution to our society.
-Art can mean different things to different people encouraging a deeper understanding of the self as it relates to the social, emotional environment that surrounds them.
-I feel privileged to be able to make art.
+“Art is infinitely important to me and the need to create is my life’s passion.
+The Arts are not as well respected in our world as they should be.
+The technical and creative aspects of an artwork deserve respect, contemplation and thought regarding the message it conveys and contribution to our society.
+Art can mean different things to different people, encouraging a deeper understanding of self as it relates to the social, emotional environment that surrounds us.
+I feel privileged to make art.
+Diane Varano

-As an artist, Diane’s interests are diverse, spanning from sculpture to painting and photography.
-She sees a strong connection within these mediums, learning from each experience to inspire her next creation.
-Her love of texture and shape drives her to experiment with ways to represent these ideas in her contemporary sculptures.
-With the use of paint and camera, she further develops these ideas in her use of color, light and shadow, each telling a story for the observer’s personal perception.
-“I would like you to perceive my art as a precious gift for you to take with you on your personal journey.”
-For the past three years, Diane Varano’s photography has been shown at the Art Gallery of Kingsborough Community College’s CUNY Brooklyn, as well as, the college’s spring 2017 Magazine, Antheon, A Journal of the Arts.
+My work is diverse, spanning from sculpture to painting and photography.
+I see a strong connection within these mediums and processes, learning from each experience to inspire my next project.
+My love of the interrelationships between texture and shape drives me to experiment with ways to represent these ideas in contemporary sculptures.
+With the use of paint and camera, I create my conception of the world through the use of color, light and shadow, each telling a story for the observer’s personal perception to explore and formulate thought.

 Installations & Projects: